Why Pearson Orthodontics?

 Can I still play sports?

-You can, although we recommend wearing a mouthguard for all sports.
+You can, although we recommend wearing a mouthguard for high contact sports.

 Do I need to see my family dentist while I’m wearing braces?